 Why is Fennel is So Popular in Puglia, Italy?

-Although fennel might not be that well known in North America, it’s definitely a popular vegetable in the Salento region of Puglia, Italy.
+Fennel season is fall and winter in North America but it’s popular year-round in the Salento region of Puglia, Italy.
 During my time at the Festival of San Martino in Salento in November, I enjoyed fennel in various dishes.

 The aromatic herb with a faint anise taste appeared grilled, fresh and in braised form at almost every meal.